DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-06-07-adding-questions-about-visa-sponsorship-to-organisation-details.md

 Currently, we have a [support process to onboard organisations](/support-for-publish/adding-and-editing-organisations/) onto Publish.
 However, we do not have a process for users to complete their setup.

-Users are shown an empty course list when they first enter Publish.
+We show users an empty course list when they first enter Publish.
 We do not tell them what information to add before creating and publishing courses.

 For example, to successfully create and publish a course, a provider must have previously set up: